Oil Down on Investor Skepticism Over Production Cuts

-Oil prices tumbled Wednesday as investors remained skeptical that production cuts by major producers will make a dent in global crude stocks.
+Oil prices tumbled to three-week lows Wednesday, extending their recent slide as investors remained skeptical that production cuts by major producers will make a dent in global crude stocks.

 Continue Reading Below